Theresa May To Visit Northern Ireland As Border Fears Grow

 Ministers are holding a special away day cabinet meeting in Derrynane in Kerry this morning to discuss Brexit contingency plans pic.twitter.com/MweajgGYWr— Sean Defoe (@SeanDefoe) July 18, 2018

-It comes as Irish ministers gather in County Kerry to discuss Brexit contingency plans.
+It comes as Irish ministers gathered in County Kerry to discuss Brexit contingency plans.

-The Taoiseach Leo Varadkar said the meeting will focus on Ireland's preparedness for a 'no-deal' Brexit.
+The Taoiseach Leo Varadkar said the meeting focused on Ireland's preparedness for a 'no-deal' Brexit.

-Speaking outside the Cabinet meeting this morning, the Tánaiste admitted negotiating with the British Government is frustrating as it keeps changing its position.
+Speaking outside the Cabinet meeting, the Tánaiste admitted negotiating with the British Government is frustrating as it keeps changing its position.

 Simon Coveney said the Government is not making any preparations for a return to a hard border, because ministers do not believe it will happen.